manojkrgupta/small_bank/README.md

+### Summary
+* An example of Python3 FastAPI, Keycloak and MongoDB.
+* Keycloak takes care of accounts, access, permissions, privileges and session management, letting the application code very light and yet secured.
+* And yes, MongoDB supports atomic operations -- letting the logic to "check and debit (and also audit)" to work as one operation -- ensuring data integrity.

 ### Plan
 * The plan is to relinquish authentication from code and give it to standard IAM tools like keycloak.
 * User account management, Profile management, Roles, Group, Permissions etc all are moved to keycloak.